 Another whaling view point on the way to Yachats is Cape Perpetua.
 At 800 feet in elevation, the lookout provides a 70-mile view of the Oregon coast on a clear day.
 Additionally, the unobstructed view out west over the Pacific allows visitors to see more than 35 miles out to sea.
 Cape Perpetua is also part of the Cape Perpetua Marine Reserve and Marine Protected Areas.

 You can’t go wrong with dinner at the Drift Inn in Yachats.
 The menu is an eclectic mix of family favorites and original dishes focused on fresh ingredients from the Pacific Northwest.
-After dinner, walk up the block for a nightcap at Yachats Brewing + Farmstore.
+After dinner, walk across the street for a nightcap at Ona Restaurant & Lounge.

-After dinner, head to the Overleaf Lodge.
+After dinner, head to the Overleaf Lodge & Spa.
 In the morning, watch some of the best wave crashing on the Oregon Coast while drinking your morning coffee on your room’s private patio - don’t forget to keep an eye out for whale spouts!

-Whale and wave watch over breakfast at Yachats' Ona Restaurant.
-After breakfast, stop at the Green Salmon to get a cup of coffee for the road toward Newport, home to the 130-year-old Yaquina Head Lighthouse, built in 1872.
+Whale and wave watch over breakfast by going back to Yachats' Ona Restaurant.
+After breakfast, stop at the Green Salmon to get a cup of coffee for the road and head toward Newport, home to the 130-year-old Yaquina Head Lighthouse, built in 1872.
 You can take a tour of Oregon’s tallest lighthouse guided by Bureau of Land Management staff.
-Newport's also known for historic Nye Beach, a centrally-located beach with easy parking. it's the perfect spot to take a stroll along the beach and watch for whales in the bay.
+Newport is also known for historic Nye Beach, a centrally-located beach with easy parking. it's the perfect spot to take a stroll along the beach and watch for whales in the bay.
 Enjoy the boutique shopping at Nye Beach and warm up at the Chowder Bowl with a bowl of their famous clam chowder.

 After lunch, travel north on Highway 101 to Depoe Bay, the whale watching capital of the Oregon Coast.
 Oregon State Parks and Recreation has a Whale Watching Center with staff available to answer any whale related questions.
 If you’re visiting December or January, you will likely see at least one of the nearly 20,000 gray whales migrating south for winter.
 Spring whale watching, which happens around March, showcases the gray whales returning as they travel back to Alaskan waters.

 Depoe Bay has a great main street with local shops and boutiques right on Highway 101, with another overlook for whale watching.
-For dinner visit Tidal Raves.
-Chef Jon Hamlin, a graduate from the Culinary Institute of America in New York, serves pacific northwest seafood with restaurant views over the ocean.
+For dinner visit Tidal Raves, which serves pacific northwest seafood and views over the ocean.

-Continue north to Lincoln City to stay at the Inn at Spanish Head, where you can enjoy an oceanfront view to whale and storm watch from the comfort of your room, or head down to enjoy a glass of wine at the oceanfront restaurant and bar, Fathoms.
+Continue north to Lincoln City to stay at the Inn at Spanish Head, where you can enjoy an oceanfront view to whale and storm watch from the comfort of your room, or head down to enjoy a glass of wine with oceanfront views at Fathoms Penthouse Restaurant & Bar.

 Enjoy breakfast at a local hot-spot, the Wildflower Café, an old house-turned-restaurant specializing in made-to-order plates.
 After breakfast, head to Siletz Bay Wildlife Refuge for a bird watching walk.
 Common bird sightings at this refuge include the Western sandpiper, red-necked phalarope, waterfowl, and green-winged teal.